peterdevpl/peterdevpl.github.io/_posts/2022-04-18-programming-myths.markdown

 2. Putting all the meetings (like Scrum ceremonies) in one day.
 This works really well for my team.
 3. Adding "Focus time" or similar items in your calendar, so that other people know you're busy.
 You have a right to go offline from time to time!
 4. Picking a moderator for every meeting.
 That person is responsible for making sure a meeting is effective and comfortable.
 It can be a Scrum Master, but doesn't have to.
-5. Utilizing every tool possible to make communication better: webcams, Miro, Notion, G-Suite.
+5. Utilizing every tool possible to make communication better: webcams, [Miro](https://miro.com/), [Notion](https://www.notion.so/), [Google Workspace](https://workspace.google.com/).
 Instead of just talking, make everyone collaborate on a document, diagram, drawing.

 ## Business doesn't understand us